 St. John the Baptist Schools has a staff member designated as a Supportive Consultant to work with and assist students and staff with students’ educational needs.
 The following is a list of some of their roles and responsibilities.

 - Provide identified assistance to students of need (academic, behavioral, social, other) as determined by a GRACE School Service Plan.

 - Oversee completion and distribution to parents of new and revised Teacher and GRACE Student Service Plans in collaboration with the classroom teacher(s).
 As needed, include a listing of accommodation and modification recommendations.

 - Provide a copy of the Service Plan progress at the end of each grading period (trimester) to parents.

 - Attend the Individualized Education Program (IEP), Service Plan, and Supportive Consultation meetings as warranted.

-- Serve as the Wisconsin Center for Academically Talented Youth (WCATY) Site Coordinator.
+- Serve as The Center For Advanced Academics Site Coordinator.

-- Serve as the Odyssey (computer-based learning) Site Coordinator.
+- Serve as the Pathblazer (computer-based learning) Site Coordinator.

 Odyssey is an online tool used by GRACE to provide lessons, activities, and quizzes that are at a students’ level.
 It can be used for remediation, intervention, and advanced placement.
 Features include: